-- Observe the Operational Limitations and Approved Parameters defined in the Standard Hours of Operation; - Observe the noise generation specifications as depicted in the NMP; - During take-off: - utilise the full length of the runway where possible; - aircraft to climb out at best rate of climb (\) or for Jet aircraft to conduct jet noise abatement climb procedures; - consider, neighbours when selecting power and propeller pitch control settings by reducing power as soon as possible after take-off. - When flying in the circuit: - light and rotary wing aircraft should avoid flying below 1000 feet (AGL); - jet and turbo prop aircraft should not fly below 1500 feet (AGL); - rotary wing aircraft should avoid 'rotor slap' conditions in the circuit area; - avoid using individual houses as circuit reference points. - When landing: - Do not increase propeller to full RPM until power has been reduced to final approach power.
+- Observe the flight path principles; - Observe residential noise abatement zones as identified in the NMP; - Avoid flying below 1500 feet AGL over built up areas; - Observe the Operational Limitations and Approved Parameters defined in Standard Hours of operation; - Observe the noise generation specifications as depicted at of the NMP; - During take-off: - utilise the full length of the runway where possible; - aircraft to climb out at best rate of climb (Vy) or for Jet aircraft to conduct jet noise abatement climb procedures; - consider neighbours when selecting power and propeller pitch control settings by reducing power as soon as possible after take-off.

+- When flying in the circuit: - light and rotary wing aircraft should avoid flying below 1000 feet (AGL); - jet and turbo prop aircraft should not fly below 1500 feet (AGL); - rotary wing aircraft should avoid 'rotor slap' conditions in the circuit area; - avoid using individual houses as circuit reference points. - When landing: - Do not increase propeller to full RPM until power has been reduced to final approach power.